Jayanth-reflex/llm-abliteration-quantization/README.md

 2. **Refusal Direction Calculation:** Use these pairs to compute the "refusal direction" in the model's hidden space.
 3. **Inference-Time Intervention:** At inference, project out the refusal direction from the model's activations, making it less likely to refuse.

-We provide code samples for each step in this repository.
+We provide code samples for each step in this repository, now located in the `abliteration/` folder.

 ---